mui/material-ui/docs/pages/blog/callback-support-in-style-overrides.md

 </Box>;
 ```

-> 💡 All MUI components are created with `styled` API, so they accept `sx` prop by default.
+> 💡 All MUI components are created with the `styled` API, so they accept `sx` prop by default.

 `sx` helps developers write less code and be more productive once they are familiar with the API.
-With the callback support in `styleOverrides`, it is now possible to use `sx` like syntax at the global theme overrides.
+With the callback support in `styleOverrides`, it is now possible to use an `sx`-like syntax in global theme overrides.

 All you need is to use the [`experimental_sx`](/system/styled/#how-can-i-use-the-sx-syntax-with-the-styled-utility) function: